Zoara: In the Bible

-Other ancient references
+Historical city in extra-biblical sources

+Roman period

+Zoara is mentioned in the 1st century CE by Josephus and in the 2nd by Ptolemy (Geography V, xvi, 4).

+Byzantine period

+In the 4th century it is again mentioned by Eusebius in his Onomasticon, and in the 5th by Saint Jerome in his annotated version of the work.

 Egeria the pilgrim tells of a bishop of Zoara that accompanied her in the area, in the early 380s.
-Antoninus of Piacenza in the 6th century describes its monks, and extols its palm trees.
+Antoninus of Piacenza, in the 6th century, describes its monks and extols its palm trees.

-Zoara is mentioned in Tractate Pesachim of the Babylonian Talmud as a place where date palms grew.
+Zoara is mentioned in Tractate Pesachim of the Babylonian Talmud (3rd–6th century) as a place where date palms grew.
 In Tractate Yevamot, the city is mentioned in regards to a woman's testimony, when a traveling Levite died at an inn, and the woman innkeeper had him buried.